piephai/V2Ray/README.md

    - Opt for "Shared CPU: Basic."

 7. **CPU Options:**
    - Select "Premium AMD."
-If you plan to use it with just a few devices (up to 8), choose the cheapest plan at $5/month.
+If you plan to use it with just a few devices (up to 8), choose the entry-level plan starting at $4/month (512MB RAM) or $6/month (1GB RAM).

 8. **Authentication Method:**
    - Select "Password" for now, or you can set up SSH authentication separately.